kohtaroyamakawa/kohblogsite/content/posts/gradapps.md

 How do you choose which graduate school to look for?
 This is a personal decision and I think people focus on intellectual and social merits of different departments in different ways.
 I don't have much to say here.
 Some things to consider for academic success:

-- Pick an advisor with a personality you get along with
+- Pick an advisor with a personality you get along with.
+No one wants to be stuck working with someone they dislike for 4-5 years.

 - Look at the most recent (last few years) publications to see if they interest you.